Teragron/Speech2Plate/README.md

 --------------------------------------------------------------
 1. (Optional first Step) If you want to run the script on a Low VRAM Computer, the temporary solution for me was to install the Stable Diffison.
 You can follow the Optimized SD installation steps from this github: https://github.com/basujindal/stable-diffusion
+(Note) If you start with this optimized step you also need to extract and place all the files to the Stable Diffusion folder.
+During this process, i recommend you not to replace the same named files on the Stable diffusion folder.
 -------------------------------------------------------------

 2. Download this repository and extract it to your desired workflow folder, and install Git following this tutorial: